A career — and life — with purpose: it’s the millennial dream.

 Created a new brand platform and visual identity that communicates a consistent look and inspirational voice.

-UHC’s admissions viewbook, microsite, digital and print ads, and college brochures won top awards from Educational Advertising Awards.
+UHC’s admissions viewbook, microsite, digital and print ads, and college brochures won top awards from Educational Advertising Awards and UCDA.

 FINDING THE COMMON DENOMINATOR IN ACADEMIC STRENGTHS